rodneyrehm/marionette.migrate/notes.md

 The [Marionette.Migrate](https://github.com/ccamarat/Marionette.Migrate) plugin reverts some of the deprecations and prints warnings to the browser's console.
 It hasn't been updated in 5 months, no issues have been reported, and it completely lacks events.

+> Read Release Notes and the Change Log, but never rely on them.
+Only source code knows the truth.

+## TODO: ##

+* [structure.js] initialize every component so attributes can be extracted
+* add resolver from event `initialize:before` to `onInitializeBefore`

+* extract function's number of arguments
+* extract function's events

 ```
+keep variations in mind:

 View

   close -> destroy

 Region

   close -> empty

 CollectionView, CompositeView